jaycollett/ICT690-207/README.md

 - 📚 Maintain structured notes on course topics

-- 📝 Store assignments and key documents
+- 📝 Store assignments and any key documents

-- 💻 Develop scripts or code related to system automation and library technologies
+- 💻 Develop scripts or code related to system automation and library technologies.
+Config/installs of applications we'll use this semester.

 - 🔍 Explore emerging technologies in systems librarianship